Liheng-Yi/Appendix-Prompt-Engineering-ChatGPT-AI-Incidents-Classification/README.md

 ## Supplementary Appendix for "Advancing AI Incidents Classification: Leveraging LLMs with Strategic Prompting"

-This repository contains the supplementary appendix for the research paper authored by Yian Chen, Lana Do, Liheng Yi, Ricardo Baeza-Yates, and John A. Guerra-Gomez.
+This repository contains the supplementary appendix for the research paper authored by Yian Chen, Lana Do, Liheng Yi, Ricardo Baeza-Yates, and John A. Guerra-Gomez.<br>
 Source code: https://github.com/yianan261/IrresponsibleAI
 ## Repository Contents